zeta-chain/protocol-contracts-ton/README.md

 Let’s simplify the input as `["signature", "payload_hash", "payload_data"]`:

-- With `sig + hash`, we can derive the signer's public key -> EVM address -> check that the message comes from TSS.
+- With `signature + payload_hash`, we can derive the signer's public key -> check that the message comes from TSS.
-- By having `hash + payload_data`, we can check that the payload is **exactly** the same as the one that was signed.
+- By having `payload_hash + payload_data`, we can check that the payload is **exactly** the same as the one that was signed.
-- Otherwise, the sender could take any valid `sig + hash`, append an **arbitrary payload**, and execute the contract on behalf of TSS (e.g. "withdraw 1000 TON to address X").
+- Otherwise, the sender could take any valid `signature + payload_hash`, append an **arbitrary payload**, and execute the contract on behalf of TSS (e.g. "withdraw 1000 TON to address X").